-Accordingly, the bill also establishes the School Funding Advisory Council to examine research "to further refine a building-blocks methodology for school funding so that increasingly stronger correlations exist between resources and academic results."
+The bill establishes the School Funding Advisory Council to examine research "to further refine a building-blocks methodology for school funding so that increasingly stronger correlations exist between resources and academic results."
 Research examined must include, but not be limited to, research underway at Battelle For Kids and the University of Washington's Center for Reinventing Public Education.
 The Council is also to examine "timeline issues" related to the recommendations of the Governor's Blue Ribbon Task Force.